 It’s IFA rumor time, folks.
-Following the story that Sharp might be the first producer to the marketplace with a without a doubt bezels tool, we’re now hearing (admittedly from Weibo) that Sony would possibly have a bezel-much less telephone in instruction for an IFA unveiling.
-You heard that proper: Sony.
+Following the story that Sharp might be the first producer to the marketplace with a without-a-doubt bezels tool, we now hear (admittedly from Weibo) that Sony would possibly have a bezel-much less telephone in instruction for an IFA unveiling.
+You heard that properly: Sony.
 With no bezels.
 Am I dreaming?
 Probably, however, possibly now not.

-While I know it’s quite easy to make up just about something and slap it on Weibo; this tale really has legs.
-Hear me out: show-maker JDI, a joint assignment produced from Sony, Toshiba, and Hitachi, has already introduced that it has long gone into full-on mass manufacturing of its Full Active QHD show.
+While I know it’s easy to make up just about something and slap it on Weibo, this tale has legs.
+Hear me out: show-maker JDI, a joint assignment produced by Sony, Toshiba, and Hitachi, has already introduced that it has long gone into full-on mass manufacturing of its Full Active QHD show.
 That means the tech is already there, and Sony is the apparent first preference to place it right into a mobile product.

 This could require two matters.
-Firstly, Sony might need to say its fond farewell to bezels, something it’s been reticent to do for, like, ever.
+Firstly, Sony might need to say its fond farewell to bezels, something it’s been reticent to do forever.
 But it’s time.
 We all understand this.
-Tearful Departure entire, Sony could want to have a product equipped to head in time for IFA in early September.
-What virtual does: Sony has already announced its press convention might be hung on August 31, the day earlier than IFA formally kicks off.
+Tearful Departure entire, Sony could want a product equipped to head in time for IFA in early September.
+What virtual does: Sony has already announced that its press convention might be hung on August 31, the day before IFA formally kicks off.
 So there’s that.

-Whether you take all this as the stars aligning or simply wishful questioning, the Weibo put up claims this new Sony device may have a 6-inch LCD panel with the 18: UniviUnivisionthing ratio we’ve already visible at the LG G6 and (sort of on) the Galaxy S8.
-My head is spinning just thinking about it: Sony should actually cross from being renowned for the atrophied design and a pathological love of massive bezels to one of the first organizations to shed bezels entirely.
+Whether you take all this as the stars aligning or simply wishful questioning, Weibo put up claims this new Sony device may have a 6-inch LCD panel with the 18: UniviUnivisionthing ratio we’ve already visible at the LG G6 and (sort of on) the Galaxy S8.
+My head is spinning just thinking: Sony should cross from being renowned for the atrophied design and a pathological love of massive bezels to one of the first organizations to shed bezels entirely.

 This is one Weibo rumor I desperately hope comes genuine, even though it’s simply as probably to be connect-the-dots rumor-mongering as an alternative.
-Even if the smartphone comes out hugely overpriced and 6 months too past due in the US, it would still imply Sony is attempting once more, and that’s truly something well worth getting in the back of.
-We’ll be following this story carefully, so live tuned for extra details within the coming weeks.
+Even if the smartphone comes out hugely overpriced and six months too past due in the US, it would still imply Sony is attempting once more, and that’s truly something well worth getting in the back of.
+We’ll follow this story carefully, so staystay tuned for extra details within the coming weeks.